There’s a huge difference between chronic stress and worry.

 - Worry stops you from procrastinating.
 It forces you to get things done.
 It not only pushes you to take action, it also pushes you to complete your tasks.

 - Worry helps you prioritize what’s important and what’s unimportant.
 It helps sharpen your focus on doing the things that matter, that produce results that matter.

 - Worry allows you to plan for the future.
-If your worried about your future you will take action.
+If you’re worried about your future, you will take action.
 If you’re not worried, you won’t.